 AOTCE: Would you encourage others to travel and why?

-I love people so much, to see their minds open up, to the spectrum of continuous ideas travel will offer; from family values, cooking, storytelling to artistic designs … this is what travel offers.
-The thrill of learning while traveling, is mind boggling, which becomyour own private sanctuary of memories during the rest of your existence on earth.
+I love people so much, to see their minds open up to the spectrum of continuous ideas travel will offer; from family values, cooking, storytelling to artistic designs … this is what travel offers.
+The thrill of learning while traveling, is mind boggling, which becomes your own private sanctuary of memories during the rest of your existence on earth.
 Memories of your travels, what you observed and learned (you thought you had forgotten) will crop-up into your mind unexpectedly throughout your life.
 Your history, designed, by you.

 AOTCE: What was your favorite destination?
-General information for now

 Assata Sherill: Asia.
 Every waking moment was filled with a smile of exotica, and sensory overload.
 The thrill of it all, at your fingertips, responds to your curiosity and inquiry.